iremkostereli/Blog_website/README.md

-The blog developed using ASP.NET Core MVC in C#.
+Blog project developed in C# using ASP.Net Core MVC.